James Brady: Shooting

-On March 30, 1981, 69 days into his presidency, Ronald Reagan and his cabinet members and staff, including Brady, were leaving the Washington Hilton hotel when a gunman opened fire.
+On March 30, 1981, 69 days into his presidency, Ronald Reagan and his cabinet members and staff, including Brady, were leaving the Washington Hilton hotel when a gunman opened fire at the president.
 The first of six bullets hit Brady.
 The gunman was 25-year-old John Hinckley Jr., who thought that killing the President would impress actress Jodie Foster, with whom Hinckley had an unhealthy obsession.

 Secret Service and police officers forced Hinckley to the ground and arrested him.
 He had fired six shots from a .22 caliber Röhm RG-14 revolver.
-The bullet hit Brady in the head above his left eye, passing underneath his brain and shattering his brain cavity, exploding on impact.
-President Reagan, Secret Service agent Tim McCarthy, and Metropolitan Police officer Thomas Delahanty were also injured in the shooting.
-Brady, Reagan and McCarthy were taken to George Washington University Hospital in Washington, D.C.
+The bullet hit Brady in the head above his left eye, passing underneath his brain and shattering his brain cavity.
+Later shots also wounded Secret Service agent Tim McCarthy, Metropolitan Police officer Thomas Delahanty, and President Reagan himself, who was hit and seriously wounded by a bullet that ricocheted off the presidential limousine.
+Of the four men wounded, Brady suffered the worst injuries.
+He, Reagan and McCarthy were taken to George Washington University Hospital in Washington, D.C.

 During the confusion that ensued from the shooting, all major media outlets reported that Brady had died.
 At the time, he was 40 years old.
 When ABC News anchorman Frank Reynolds, a personal friend of Brady, was later forced to retract the report, he angrily said on-air to his staff, "C'mon, let's get it nailed down!", as a result of the miscommunication.

 During the hours-long operation on Brady at the George Washington University Hospital, surgeon Arthur Kobrine was informed of the media's announcement of Brady's death, to which he said, "No one has told me and the patient."

 Although Brady survived, the wound left him with slurred speech and partial paralysis that required full-time use of a wheelchair.
 Kobrine, his neurosurgeon, described him as having difficulty controlling his emotions while speaking after the shooting, saying "he would kind of cry-talk for a while", and having deficits in memory and thinking, such as failing to recognize people.

 Brady was unable to work as White House press secretary but remained in the position until the end of the Reagan administration with Larry Speakes and Marlin Fitzwater performing the job on an "acting" or "deputy" basis.

-Gun control advocate
+Gun control advocacy

-With his wife Sarah Brady, who served as chair of the Brady Campaign to Prevent Gun Violence, Brady subsequently lobbied for stricter handgun control and assault weapon restrictions.
+With his wife Sarah Brady, who served as chair of the Brady Campaign to Prevent Gun Violence, Brady lobbied for stricter handgun control and assault weapon restrictions.
 The Brady Handgun Violence Prevention Act, also known as "the Brady Bill", was named in his honor.